 Registration & Training

-Registered runners receive a Heartland Marathon shirt, finisher's medal, one complimentary ticket to the pasta dinner and finish line party.
+Registered runners receive a Heartland Marathon shirt, finisher's medal and post-race refreshments.
 All events are chip-timed.

 Yes.
 The Heartland Marathon is a USA Track and Field certified event allowing participants the opportunity to qualify for the Boston Marathon.

 Yes.
 There is a six-hour time limit for the Marathon.
 The course will close at 1 p.m.